opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

       }
     }
     ```
 4. Send the request by choosing the play button on the top right of the console (next to the wrench icon).
-You will see your index with all its fields displayed on the right console as a result of running the GET Request.
+You see your index with all its fields displayed on the right console as a result of running the GET Request.
 This confirms that your data has been ingested into Elasticsearch.
 Your Response should look something like this -

   ```json